‘This injustice will not go on forever’: Arundhati Roy writes to her jailed friend GN Saibaba

 Literally everything had to stop in its tracks, people, goods, machines, markets, factories, schools, universities.
 Smoke in chimneys, trucks on the roads, guests at weddings, treatment in hospitals.
 With absolutely no notice.
 This huge country was shut off like a clockwork toy whose spoilt rich kid owner just pulled out the key.
 Why?
 Because he could.

-Covid 19 has turned out to be a kind of X-Ray that made visible the massive institutionalised injustices – of caste, class, religion and gender – that plague our society.
+Covid-19 has turned out to be a kind of X-Ray that made visible the massive institutionalised injustices – of caste, class, religion and gender – that plague our society.
 Thanks to the disastrously planned lockdown, the economy has nearly collapsed, although the virus has travelled and thrived.
 It’s feels as though we’re living through a frozen explosion.
 The shattered pieces of the world as we knew it are all suspended in the air… we still don’t know where they will land and the real extent of the damage.

 Millions of workers stranded in cities with no shelter, no food, no money and no transport walked for hundreds and sometimes thousands of miles home to their villages.
 As they walked they were beaten and humiliated by the police.
 Something about that exodus reminded me of John Steinbecks’ The Grapes of Wrath… I recently re-read it.
 What a book.